Zane Weiner

-Zane David Weiner (born July 11, 1953) is a film producer most known for his work with director Peter Jackson, serving as production manager for The Lord of the Rings trilogy, and as producer for the three-part The Hobbit film series.
+Zane David Weiner (born July 11, 1953) is an American film producer most known for his work with director Peter Jackson, serving as production manager for The Lord of the Rings trilogy, and as producer for the three-part The Hobbit film series.

 He was a member of the directorial team for the 2003 Directors Guild of America Awards for Outstanding Directorial Achievement in Motion Pictures for The Lord of the Rings: The Return of the King.

 Filmography

 Weiner has worked in the following films: